How can we make RPF-Inkotanyi and Rwanda Rich?

 During the last three days of National Dialogue and RPF congress, President Kagame kept asking one question: ‘Now that we have consolidated, why can’t we scale?’
 Highlighting levels of stagnating, at times inane management that have characterized RPF CEOs and government leaders.

 The usual apologies and explanations left the president expectedly unsatisfied: ‘The explanations you are giving me are mere symptoms, what is the root cause?
 Why is this practice recurrent?’
 He asked, repeatedly.
-All RPF companies, it seems, have become rent-seekers, comfortably waiting for the president to ‘supervise and disrupt’ them into action.
+All RPF companies, it seems, have become rent-seekers, comfortably waiting for the president to ‘disrupt’ them into action.

 The answer to all these questions is known.
-But it is radical and possibly unpopular.
+But it is radical and potentially unpopular.

 The strength of the Rwandan Patriotic Front (RPF) may also be its weakness.